cbcrg/tcoffee/docs/tcoffee_manual.rst

-This generates a score_ascii file that you can then use to filter out the bad bits in your alignement:
+This generates a score_ascii file that you can then use to filter out the bad bits in your alignment:

 ::